GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/terraform_alert_config/import_adapter/README.md

 ```

 # Initialize Terraform workspace
-After user have saved your customized variables file, initialize your Terraform workspace, which will download the provider and initialize it with the values provided in your `terraform.tfvars` file:
+After you have saved your customized variables file, you can initialize your Terraform workspace.
+This will download the provider and initialize it with the values provided in your `terraform.tfvars` file:
 ```bash
 terraform init
 ```
-In user`s initialized directory, run *terraform apply* and review the planned actions.
+In your initialized directory, run *terraform apply* and review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created:
 ```bash
 terraform apply
 ```
-User can see this terraform apply will provision a GKE Cluster and a GKE node pool.
+This comand will provision a GKE Cluster and a GKE node pool.
 If you're comfortable with this, confirm the run with a `yes`.

-Once the apply is complete, verify the Import Adapter service is running:
+Once the command has completed, verify the Import Adapter service is running:
 ```bash
 kubectl get services
 ```